fetchai/agents-aea/docs/p2p-connection.md

   log_file: libp2p_node.log
 ```

+## Configuring the `connection.yaml` entries:

+To learn more about how to configure your `fetchai/p2p_libp2p:0.6.0` connection consult the `README.md` supplied with the connection package.

 ## Running Go peer standalone

 You can run the peer node only, a Go process.
 Make sure you satisfy the <a href="../quickstart">system requirements</a>.